DocuSend

 More Ways Small Businesses Are Going the Extra Mile

-One way small businesses give back is by providing a supportive work environment for their own employees.
+One way small businesses give back is by providing a supportive work environment for their employees.
 Workers perform best with the emotional support and the mental health resources they need.
 While it can be a difficult balance to maintain professional boundaries while showing compassion, it ultimately is in the business’ best interest to keep its employees happy and healthy.
-Providing time off, flexible schedules and resources and referrals for better health are all ways businesses go above and beyond for their workers.
+Providing time off, flexible schedules, and resources and referrals for better health are all ways businesses go above and beyond for their workers.
 They also provide financial relief by helping employees repay their student loans.

 We know that for many small businesses, their efforts to overcome, to grow and to serve go largely unnoticed.
 But that doesn’t make them any less heroic as they are changing lives.
 From the developmentally disabled barista who loves her job and her life to the playground made with recycled materials, each small business is making an impact, one step at a time.